5 Tips for Increasing the Chances of Your Start-up to Succeed

 - Personal loans can be an alternative to business loans; they often require high credit scores for qualification.

-- Financial backing from angel investors and VCs are in exchange for ownership equity.
+- Financial backing from angel investors and VCs is in exchange for ownership equity.

 - Brand It